neurodebian/neurodebian/sphinx/index.rst

   <div id="reposetup" style="display:none">

-To enable NeuroDebian on your system, simply copy and paste the following commands into a terminal window:
+You can enable NeuroDebian on your system by simply copying and pasting the following two commands into a terminal window.
+This will add the NeuroDebian repository to your native package management system, and you will be able to install neuroscience software the same way as any other package.

 .. raw:: html